teglasi/DSND/Projects/3_Capstone_Project/README.md

 **Part 1: Customer Segmentation Report**

 Using unsupervised learning techniques, I describe the relationship between the demographics of the company's existing customers and the general population of Germany.
+PCA is applied for dimensionality reduction and Kmeans for clustering.
+We expect to see the main differences between customers and general population by comparing the most and least represented clusters between the data sets.

 **Part 2: Supervised Learning Model**